 Neither grades nor credit are awarded for attending the National High School Institute.

 Students must abide by the curfew hours set forth: Sunday-Thursday 10:00 pm; Friday-Saturday 11:00 pm; unless otherwise determined by the Division Director.

-The Northwestern Debate Institute currently offers instruction in two-person Policy Debate (the 6-, 4-, & 1-week Institutes) and two-person Public Forum Debate (the 2-week Institute) only.
+The Northwestern Debate Institute currently offers instruction in two-person Policy Debate only.
 Please understand that the Institute’s curriculum is tailored to the high school competitive version of these events (i.e. for students who compete in National Speech & Debate Association (NSDA) or local and national circuit style debate (such as the Tournament of Champions or NDCA tournaments) and is not tailored to be a general public speaking or leadership program.

-Q: Do you offer Congressional Debate, Lincoln-Douglas, or Speech Events (IEs)?
+Q: Do you offer Congressional Debate, Lincoln-Douglas, Public Forum or Speech Events (IEs)?

 A: No. At this time, we do not offer programs with curriculum specific to these events.